ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 importantly HTTPS servers.
-Although SCT Feedback does require a significant amount of server-side logic to respond to the corresponding APIs, this functionality does not require customization, so it may be pre-provides and work out of the box.
+Although SCT Feedback does require a significant amount of server-side logic to respond to the corresponding APIs, this functionality does not require customization, so it may be pre-provided and work out of the box.
 However, to take full advantage of the system, an HTTPS server would wish to perform some configuration to optimize its operation: